 HiiL has been in partnership with Deme So (Mali’s leading paralegal network organisation) since conducting the first wave of Justice Needs and Satisfaction Survey back in 2014.
 Together with Deme So, HiiL is helping improve access to justice for Malians while strengthening Deme So’s capacity through training and knowledge sharing.

 In follow up of HiiL’s participation at the high level Ministerial Meeting on Access to Justice of the G7+ in April 2019, HiiL was invited by the Minister of Justice of Niger to explore avenues of improved rule of law building in fragile states, such as in the Sahel.
 As a result a Memorandum of Understanding on collaboration on data, innovation and transformation was signed.

 Together with the City of the Hague, we developed a city Justice Justice Needs and Satisfaction tool to map the justice problems of citizens in the Hague.
 We prepared for conducting focus groups with women and people with a low income – to understand the problems of more vulnerable groups in the city.
 Parallel to these efforts we started a stakeholder analysis of other organisations in the Hague that are developing solutions for access to justice.
 Over the year, the cooperation intensified, leading to a serious partnership for HiiL’s Innovating Justice Forum 2020.

 Nederlandse Vereniging voor Rechtspraak (NVvR)

-The NVvR and HiiL organized sessions where a group of various professionals discussed the challenges of adaptive change: a way to create legal care which connects instead of divides.
-The group created a draft of a new procedure for avoidable accidents with fatal consequences.
+The NVvR and HiiL organised sessions where a group of various professionals discussed the challenges of adaptive change: a way to create legal care which connects instead of divides.
+The group focused on initiatives for solving neighbour disputes and on new procedures for every-day crime.

 Do you want to join us in our journey towards user-friendly justice?